It’s Saint Nicholas Day! Did you clean your shoes?

 - Peel your apples and use this fancy tool to make holes * in the middle of an apple.
 When you are done fill with marzipan and cranberries and almonds.
 Place apples on your dough.

 - Heat milk, cream, sugar, vanilla sugar and pudding powder in a pot and stir continuously until boiling.
 Remove from heat and pour over your apples so the gaps are filled.
 Add a bit of brown sugar and almonds.

 - Bake in preheated oven (180°C / 350°F) for 40-50 minutes.
 Let cool for 4-5 hours before serving.

 I am usually no fan of pudding in my cake but this one is a great exception.
 What is your favorite cake during advent?

 Happy St. Nicholas and cake munching,

-PS: and don’t forget to enter my give-away for a self-created calendar or notebook.0 No time to comment?
+PS: and don’t forget to enter my give-away for a self-created calendar or notebook.0 Click and leave a ❤︎ if there is no time to comment.